LAB02-Research/DeepL-Translator/README.md

 * **Documents**: translate a variaty of documents.
 Has lots of checks to make sure your document will be accepted by DeepL.

+* **Webpages**: translate any webpage.
+Extracts the relevant text to reduce the amount of characters and increase the readability.

 * **Hotkey**: easily consult the app by pressing your hotkey.
 If you have text selected, it'll be conveniently pasted into the source textbox.

 * **Formality**: supports setting a different formality (as long as the language supports it).